 The purchase scheme above is a form of the Dropship system in the Budak Second online store which can be explained as follows: 1) Consumers buy goods in the storefront from Budak Second and have been verified for their purchase by the admin of Slave Second.
 2) The Slave Second party forwards orders from consumers to suppliers, namely the name, address and telephone of the consumer.
-3) the supplier receives money as payment from the dropship store per or on behalf of Slave Second and the receipt from the shipment will be given to Dropship per to change the status of the packaged to be sent on delivery, so that the consumer can track where the goods he bought until they arrive at the consumer's location.
+3) the supplier receives money as payment from the dropshipper, after that the order will be packaged and sent to the consumer on the name of the Dropship store per or on behalf of Slave Second and the receipt from the shipment will be given to Dropshipper to change the status of the packaged to be sent on delivery, so that the consumer can track where the goods he bought until they arrive at the consumer's location.
 National Sharia Council (DSN) Number: 05/DSN-MUI/IV/2000, namely: